johann-solo/om-go/site/content/blog/2017-06-17-santorini.md

 image: JUNE2017/santorini_1.jpg
 categories: blog
 tags: travel
-excerpt: >-
-  <p>Don't miss a thing on your next visit to one of the most picturesque
-  islands you will ever visit</p>
+excerpt: Don't miss a thing on your next visit to one of the most picturesque islands you will ever visit
 ---
 This post is a long time coming.
 At least 36 weeks of #omsantorinisaturdays leading up to it.
 Well it's finally here and I'm excited to share more than photos, although there will be many of those too!
 Planning a visit?
 Going back for more than a few short hours of stopping over on a cruise?
 Well I'm sharing a few of the highlights of our trip and some tips so that you don't miss a thing while you visit!
 <br>